-I hope that by the time they are old enough to be tested for the gene, there will be alternatives available – medical advances that mean they won’t need to face the decisions I have.
+I hope that by the time they are old enough to be tested for the genetic mutation, there will be alternatives available – medical advances that mean they won’t need to face the decisions I have.

 It’s made me realise how precious life and health are and just how blessed I am to have so much support from people around me.

 I’ve been given this path for a reason.
 I am absolutely determined that I’m going to support as many people as I can who are going through similar experiences and in turn, raise awareness about genetic testing.
 As a result, I've started writing a blog.

 I hope that it will help me come to terms with the craziness that is my BRCA life."